ropensci-archive/roweb2/content/blog/2019-05-14-nasapower.md

 that for some reason nasapower was failing to download 2 m wind data (wind speed as measured 2 meters above the Earth's surface), necessary for calculating evapotranspiration for crop modelling.
-Looking into the JSON file I found the issue.
+Looking into the JSON file I used as suggested by Ben Raymond, I found the issue.
 The POWER team did not list the AG community as having this data available.
 I contacted them thinking is was a mistake in the file since the data are in indeed available.
-After some back and forth with the NASA-POWER team I never really was clear on how I should handle this from their perspective.
-Additionally, when I checked, it appeared that the data were available for all communities.
+After some back and forth with the NASA-POWER team I never really was clear on how I should handle this from their perspective aside from their suggestion of just looking at their webpage to see what was available.
-So I ended up dropping the check for `community` from the user input validations.
-I still check user inputs for the correct parameter specification and temporal matches, but assume all communities offer the same data and that it only affects the units that it is reported in.
+Additionally, when I checked, it appeared that the data were available for all three communities.
+So I ended up dropping the check for `community` from the user input validations because the community specified only affects the units that the data are reported in, you can see the [POWER documentation](https://power.larc.nasa.gov/docs/v1/) for more on this.
+I still check user inputs for the correct parameter specification and temporal matches, but assume all communities offer the same data.
 It's not optimal but until the POWER team can deliver a more robust way for us to check against their records it will have to do.